 5. The use of a non-programmable calculator incapable of storing text in the examination is permitted in this course.

-Assessment DetailAssessment details will be as below
+Assessment DetailAssessment details will be provided separately.

 SubmissionPresentation of Assignments